 He didn't stay long but was quite active...

 The second day was a mixture of sunny and cloudy weather with a frosty start.
-Couple of hours we photographed red squirrels and small birds by the feeding station.
+For couple of hours we photographed red squirrels and birds.

 The male Sparrowhawk visited the feeding station couple times but never stayed for too long.
 Probably he was embarrassed by his short "pants".